Sundy25/qtfkdata/README.md

 ## Installation

 _Initial version not yet released._
-Just download the zip with the laste release, unzip into your projects and reference it.
+Just download the zip with the latest release, unzip it into your projects and reference it.
-_The intention is to build a nuget packet for a easiest installation._
+_The intention it is to build a nuget package for an easier installation._

 ## Tests

 The solution includes a MS Test project for testing each feature.
-You will need to provide a connection string to data bases.
+You will need to provide a connection string to the data base.

 ## Contributors